v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 │           0x00401152      5d             pop rbp
 └           0x00401153      c3             ret
 ```
-Boils down to this:
+Reverses to this:
 `read(STDOUT_FILENO, stack_ptr, 200);`

-The final chunk of this function reads `0xc8` bytes on the stack, nulls out
+The final chunk of this function reads `0xc8` bytes into the stack, nulls out
-the `rdi` register, does some final cleanup, and returns.
+the `rdi` register, does some cleanup, and returns.
 Obviously this is the
 vulnerability - we can overwrite the return address on the stack and gain
 control of the program counter.